3 Steps to Better Cascade Corporate Strategy

 The Bottom Line

 Well executed strategies start with strategic clarity at the top and are supported by heavily investing in cascading strategies, goals, metrics and accountability across the company.
-Your strategy must go through your people and your workplace culture to get fully implemented — so invest the time it takes to cascade it effectively.
+Your strategy must go through your people and your workplace culture to get fully implemented — so invest the time it takes to cascade plans effectively.

 To learn if you are ready to cascade corporate strategy across your organization, download The Top 7 Ways to Stress Test Your Strategic Clarity